damianmoore/docker-letsencrypt-cron/README.md

 # docker-letsencrypt-cron
-Create and automatically renew website certificates using the letsencrypt free CA.
+Create and automatically renew website certificates using the Let's Encrypt free CA.

-This image will renew your certificates when they have less than 28 days remaining, and place the latest ones in the /certs folder on the host.
+This image will renew your certificates when they have less than 28 days remaining, and place the latest ones in the `/certs` folder on the host.

 This repository was forked from [Henri Dwyer's version](https://github.com/henridwyer/docker-letsencrypt-cron) but decides which certificates need renewing based on expiry date rather than doing them all whenever the cron job is run.
-This lets you manage many more domains without running into [letsencrypt's rate limits](https://community.letsencrypt.org/t/rate-limits-for-lets-encrypt/6769), as long as you stagger them out.
+This lets you manage many more domains without running into [Let's Encrypt's rate limits](https://community.letsencrypt.org/t/rate-limits-for-lets-encrypt/6769), as long as you stagger them out.
 Also, on first run it will generate unique Diffie–Hellman parameters to be used for securing your HTTPS server.

 # Setup

-In docker-compose.yml, change the environment variables:
+In `docker-compose.yml`, change the environment variables:
-- set the DOMAINS environment variable to a space separated list of domains for which you want to generate certificates.
+- Set the `DOMAINS` environment variable to a space separated list of domains for which you want to generate certificates.
-- set the EMAIL environment variable for your account on the ACME server, and where you will receive updates from letsencrypt.
+- Set the `EMAIL` environment variable for your account on the ACME server, and where you will receive updates from Let's Encrypt.

 # ACME Validation challenge

 To authenticate the certificates, you need to pass the ACME validation challenge.
 This requires requests made to on port 80 to example.com/.well-known/ to be forwarded to this image.
-Note that your ACME challenge server will only be running for the brief period that the request to letsencrypt is being made.
+Note that your ACME challenge server will only be running for the brief period that the request to Let's Encrypt's server is being made.

 ## Nginx example